 - Tumor infiltration

 Signs and Symptoms of Neutropenia

 The signs and symptoms are those of the infections that have occurred due to Neutropenia:

 Diagnosis of Neutropenia

-The child often has the complaints of pneumonia, ear infection, tonsillitis, gastroenteritis, skin infection, and pharyngitis.
+The child often has complaints of pneumonia, ear infection, tonsillitis, gastroenteritis, skin infection, and pharyngitis.
 Family history is important, especially in cases of inherited Neutropenia.

 - Complete blood count